 programs to address public health needs

 • Providing resources, referrals and health education for prevention of disease through multiple strategies

 • Assuring quality and fiscal responsibility in all programs and services

 Teller County Public Health is funded by tax dollars and individual state and private grants we apply for based on community assessment data and state legislation (exp. tobacco tax dollars) and fees for services and donations by individuals and businesses (exp. pharmacy fund that is a joint initiative with Community Partnership of Teller County).
 Teller County Public Health also accepts donations to enable continuation of our many programs.

 Our governing board is the Board of Health (aka: the County Commissioners) and also involves a volunteer advisory board made up of Teller County citizens.
-If interested in the advisory board, please contact Martha Hubbard, Interim Director of Public Health and/or Karen Muntzert, Office Manager at 687-6416.
+If interested in the advisory board, please contact Martha Hubbard, Director of Public Health and/or Karen Muntzert, Office Manager at 687-6416.